SAP-samples/teched2023-DA285v/exercises/ex2/README.md

 	WHERE GRI."ID" = '-12079#3828';
 ```

-For the grid cell with the ID '-12079#3828', we see that 1261 m2 of the commercial building structure 140698 is inside the grid cell.
+For the grid cell with the ID '-12079#3828', we see that 1261 square meters of the commercial building structure 140698 is inside the grid cell.

 ![](images/intersection.png)

-We can now wrap this calculation in a view and use some window functions to get the totals for each grid cell.
+Let's wrap this calculation in a view and use some window functions to get the totals for each grid cell.
 Looking at the result, we see that grid cell '-12061#3805' covers three types of building structures:
 - educational buildings cover ~1.600 m2
 - commercial buildings cover ~3.400 m2
 - residential buildings cover ~58.000 m2

 This sums up to ~63.000 m2 of building structure area in that cell.
 The last column contains the total area of structures by occupancy class for the whole dataset.
 This data describes a "usage type" of the individual areas.
 We see grid cells that mainly contain commercial buildings, and cells that have a high share of residential structures.
-This data can be use to derive landuse classes, which is what we'll do in exercise 4.
+This data can be use to derive landuse classes - which is what we'll do in exercise 4.

 ![](images/ratios.png)